Get customized results?

 Renewable energy

-Green energy has come a long way in the last few years, and many energy providers offer renewable energy plans to their customers.
-Read your Electricity Facts Label (EFL) to find which type of renewable energy you’re getting.
-When you’re ready, enter your ZIP code on this page to explore the best renewable energy plans in your area.
+The renewable energy market has come a long way over the past few decades, and many of today’s energy providers offer green electricity plans to their customers.
+Read your Electricity Facts Label (EFL) to find out where your renewable power comes from and how much is included in your plan.
+If you’re ready to shop for green energy plans today, enter your ZIP code on this page to explore the best options near you.

-This is the most straightforward renewable energy option and the best electricity plan if you’re looking to reduce your carbon footprint.
-These eco-friendly plans provide your home with energy directly from renewable sources, usually wind energy or solar power.
+This is the most straightforward green electricity option for reducing your carbon footprint.
+These eco-friendly plans power your home with energy from renewable sources, usually wind energy or solar power.

 Renewable energy credits (RECs)